 - Velveeta Cheese

 I like to use Walla onions, but if you can’t find them you could use 1015 onions or any other kind of sweet onion.
 I find that white onions also work well for this recipe.

 How to Make Outback Walkabout Soup

-In medium-size saucepan, place butter and sliced onions.
+- In a medium-sized saucepan, place butter and sliced onions.
 Cook at low to medium heat, stirring frequently until onions are soft and clear but not brown.

-Add chicken broth, chicken bouillon cubes, salt, and pepper and stir until completely heated through.
+- Add chicken broth, chicken bouillon cubes, salt, and pepper.
+Stir until completely heated through.

 How to Cut the Salt

 You may want to use low sodium products when making this recipe, as between the chicken bouillon and the Velveeta cheese this soup may become too salty for some.